dzackgarza/Notes/Research/Reading Notes 3-12-18.md

 ## Examples

+Note that $EG$ is always a contractible space upon which $G$ acts freely.

 - $G \to EG \to BG = EG/G$
 - $\ZZ \to \RR \to S^1$
 - $\ZZ^n \to \RR^n \to T^n$